FLO-2DKaren/FLO-2D-Docs/source/flo-2d_plugin/user_manual/toolbar/flo-2d-import-export/Export Multiple Domains.rst

 Method 1 - Export using MULTDOMAIN.DAT
 -------------------------------------------

 Method 1 is the preferred method for exporting subdomains because it uses the simplified MULTDOMAIN.DAT connectivity file.
-Using the MULTDOMAIN.DAT method elimitates the need to export CADPTS_DSxx.DAT and eliminates the need to create complex Boundary Conditions (BCs) for each subdomain.
+Using the MULTDOMAIN.DAT method eliminates the need to export CADPTS_DSxx.DAT and eliminates the need to create complex Boundary Conditions (BCs) for each subdomain.
 The MULTDOMAIN.DAT file contains the connectivity for all subdomains in a single file.